Maine State Web Standards

 - Server-side Maine.gov header: Throughout the Maine.gov website, all pages will display the standard Maine.gov header that easily establishes the site as part of the State of Maine website and provides access to key state links.
 This header will be a small sliver to appear across the top of all agency pages and will be applied server-side by InforME to applicable sites on the state server.
 The header will include the Maine.gov logo, state search, and links to statewide information such as the state agency index, web policies, online services, and the Maine.gov home page.

 - Design Templates: Agencies are required to use the standard agency website design templates in accordance with the Maine.gov Style Guide.
 These templates will provide a consistent layout and style across the entire Maine.gov enterprise.
 All new and redesigned sites must use the templates and follow the design standards.
 For existing sites, agencies must provide to the Office of eGovernment Services an implementation date.
-The Templates are available online at http://www.maine.gov/webmasters/agency_template/index.html.
+The Templates are available online (internal use only) at http://www.maine.gov/webmasters/agency_template/index.html.

 - Style Guide: The Maine.gov Style Guide provides instructions and standards to accompany the required state agency website templates.
 The Style Guide provides detailed specification of the templates and instructions for using them.
 Agencies are required to follow the standards and specifications in the Style Guide for new and redesigned sites.
 For existing sites, agencies must provide to eGovernment Services an implementation date.
-The Style Guide is available online at http://www.maine.gov/webmasters/agency_template/styleguide/index.html.
+The Style Guide is available online (internal use only) at http://www.maine.gov/webmasters/agency_template/styleguide/index.html.

 - Contact Information: Each agency's website will have a "Contact Us" page easily accessed from the home page.
 Contact information should include: Mailing address, fax number, phone number, toll free number and TTY number if available, and an email address or web response form.